Prismary/tetracontrol/README.md

 # Tetracontrol

-An arduino script for converting and displaying images on an tetrapix display.
+An arduino script for converting and displaying images on a tetrapix display.

 ## Notes